What are the benefits of kitset homes?

 Can you customise kitset homes?

-We have two architects on our team, and nearly all of our builds are customised.
+We have an in-house architect specialising in our style of Scandinavian homes heading up our design team.
+And nearly all of our builds are customised.

 Our team design kits for family-friendly spaces including homes and granny flats.
 We also customise business-centric kits for hotels, churches and other organisations.